top of page

 • During the 1930s, two stops (Mixture V ranks and Clarion 4′) were removed and substituted with two stops of string tone.
 Other than that the organ was totally intact.

-• Organ Restoration Phase I Restoration of the organ included rebuilding the console in the style of James Treat which includes new drawknobs.
+• Andover Organ restored the console in the style of James Treat which included new drawknobs.
 All switching was converted over to a solid state system.
-Once Phase II is completed this organ will be the largest extant instrument of this builder.
+Foley Baker of CT currently oversees the organ maintenance and restoration.

 bottom of page